 Experience

-Lydia Barnfather is an expert in all aspects of conduct, performance and health and is a highly experienced practitioner having appeared and advised multiple times on matters concerning the GMC and MPTS, GDC, GOC, GOsC, GPhC, GCC, HCPC and NHS England amongst many others.
-In addition to acting for an extensive range of regulators, she is also repeatedly instructed by a number of defence organisations and firms.
-She often represents individuals undergoing parallel criminal and regulatory proceedings whilst also being called upon by regulators to advise and present in difficult or complex cases.
-She undertakes work before a range of tribunals and before the High Court and has additionally advised and acted for the Professional Standards Authority (PSA).
+Lydia Barnfather is an expert in all aspects of Professional Discipline and is a highly experienced practitioner having appeared and advised innumerable times on matters concerning the GMC and MPTS, GDC, GOC, GOsC, GPhC, GCC, HCPC, NHS England, police misconduct, inquests, universities, & international healthcare associations amongst many others.
+She is repeatedly instructed by an ever-growing number of defence organisations and firms to defend individuals and corporations as well as continuing to advise and act for a range of regulators.
+She undertakes work before the High Court and has additionally advised and acted for the Professional Standards Authority (PSA).

 Recognised as an absolute expert in this field, Lydia is frequently invited to provide in-house training to regulators and experts.

-Lydia is renowned for her dedication, thorough yet efficient preparation, tenacity and highest quality advocacy.
+Lydia is renowned for her intelligence, dedication, thorough and efficient preparation, tenacity and the highest quality advocacy.
 She is a true expert in professional regulation and is an absolute asset, whichever team she is on.

 Notable Cases